theobald-software/kb.theobald-software.github.io/content/_xtract-universal/target-principal-TPN.md

 ### If the service runs under another account

-Deviating from the standard, the service can also be executed under a different account e.g. User Principal Name (UPN) or Service Principal Name (SPN).
-The UPN or SPN of the Xtract Universal Windows service executes the write processes for the target environments in this context. <br> Accordingly, this user must have necessary write permissions for the database.
+Deviating from the standard, the service can also be executed under a different account e.g. User Principal Name (UPN) or Service Principal Name (SPN).<br> The UPN or SPN of the Xtract Universal Windows service executes the write processes for the target environments in this context. <br> Accordingly, this user must have necessary write permissions for the database.

 ![Search UPN](/img/contents/select_user_or_service_account.png){:class="img-responsive"}